andya17/andya17.github.io/_pages/writing.md

 ---

 ## Massachusetts Climate Action Plans Report
 This paper is the product of an elective senior independent study I completed at Middlebury College in Fall 2023.
 I was advised by Professor Christopher M. Klyza of the Environmental Studies and Political Science departments.
-In the report, I consider how various Massachusetts communities have included environmental justice principles in their Climate Action Plan documents, which serve to detail municipal goals.
+In the report, I consider how various Massachusetts communities have included environmental justice principles in their Climate Action Plan documents, which serve to detail municipal climate goals.

 Read below or [view in a separate tab](https://andya17.github.io/_pages/pdfs/ENVS700_Final_Report.pdf).